subhamrajak08/python_project/README.md

 There are a number of functions that this program requires so let us have an overview of each.

- 1.a random function: to generate rock, paper, or scissors.
+ 1.random function: to generate rock, paper, or scissors.

  2.valid function: to check the validity of the move.